lsst/cell_coadds/README.rst

         $ mypy python/ tests/

-    In order to extend type checking to the Python bindings of C++ classes, this package includes a typing stub file (``python/lsst/cell_coadds/_cell_coadds.pyi``).
+    This package includes a typing stub file (``python/lsst/cell_coadds/_cell_coadds.pyi``).
     This should be updated whenever changes are made to the Python bindings.
     Major changes (especially new code) can be mostly handled by the ``stubgen`` tool included with ``mypy``, but generally require some hand-editing afterwards (the existing type stubs should certainly not be blindly replaced by ``stubgen`` output).

 The best way to use all of these tools is via editor integrations, which should be possible for all major editors.
-All necessary configuration files for these tools are included in the repository (``pyproject.toml``, ``mypy.ini``, and ``.clang-format``), and these configurations should be allowed to take precedence over any others to ensure the CI checks that use those configurations are satisfied.
+All necessary configuration files for these tools are included in the repository (``pyproject.toml``, ``mypy.ini`` etc.), and these configurations should be allowed to take precedence over any others to ensure the CI checks that use those configurations are satisfied.
 Additionally, you may `install a pre-commit <https://pre-commit.com/#installation>`_ hook to ensure that the staged changes are in accordance with these conventions.

 .. code-block:: sh